wp-plugins/mailchimp-sync/readme.txt

 Please open a topic on the [WordPress.org plugin support forums](https://wordpress.org/support/plugin/mailchimp-sync).

-= Send additional user fields to MailChimp =
+= Send additional fields to MailChimp =

+Since version 1.1, you can specify which additional user fields to send to MailChimp by mapping your fields on the settings page of the plugin.

-You can send additional user data by hooking into the `mailchimp_sync_user_data` filter.
+If you need to send more complex data you can use the `mailchimp_sync_user_data` filter.

 `
 add_filter( 'mailchimp_sync_user_data', function( $data, $user ) {